NEU-SNS/intl-iot/destination/README.md

 - `experiment` - the input into the -e option.
 - `network` - the input into the -n option.
 - `input_file` - the input pcap file while the data was generated from.
-- `organisation` - the organisation that the IP address belongs to.
+- `organization` - the organization that the IP address belongs to.
 If not found, "N/A" is displayed.

 If graphs are produced, they will be stored in the `figures/` directory by default.
 The output directory can be changed by using the -f option.
-Each time analyse.py is run, exactly one PNG file is produced if one or more -g options are specified.
+Each time analyze.py is run, exactly one PNG file is produced if one or more -g options are specified.
 The PNG file contains all the graphs specified.
 The name of the PNG file is the argument given into the -i option followed by the type(s) of graphs produced.

 ## Current Issues
 This script is still being developed.
 Therefore, there are still a few issues.
 The information above conveys how the script should function ideally, but it may not completely do so.
 Known issues are listed below:

 - Pie plot does not function properly.
 Please do not use PiePlot as an argument for the -g option.
 - RipeCountry does not function properly because of a missing SQL Database.
 Please do not use RipeCountry for the -l option.
+- `icmp-snd,icmp-rcv` may not work for the -p option.